 During KS3 we aim to turn pupils into ‘real scientists’ developing practical skills of scientific investigation such planning, analysing and evaluating practical experiments.
 We will also be learning how to explain scientific ideas by relating to the world around us through scientific modelling and research.

 At KS4 we follow the AQA specification which complements what students will learn at KS3 and successfully prepares them for KS5 pure and vocational courses alike.
 It focusses on the key practical skills required by exam boards and is taught in topics similar to KS3.
-At NEW Academy we offer Double Science and Triple Science as an option for capable students.
+At NEW Academy we offer AQA Trilogy Science and Triple Science (Biology, Chemistry, and Physics) as an option for capable students.

-Triple Science students study 3 science GCSEs, receiving GCSE’s in Biology, Chemistry and Physics.
-The content of these GCSE’s is similar to the Double Science GCSE but requires further content in each topic.
+Triple Science students study 3 GCSEs, receiving GCSE’s in Biology, Chemistry and Physics.
+The content of these GCSE’s is similar to the AQA Trilogy GCSE but requires further content in each topic.

 What you will study

 The skills and qualities students need to succeed in this course are

 Students should enjoy science and genuinely want to learn how the world operates and interacts.
 Students will need to do experiments carefully, note observations, keep records and analyse them.
 Pupils will be shown how to see patterns in graphs, to understand links between different topics, and to order their thoughts logically and clearly.